ASCP in HomeRight Finish Max Sprayer

-This post is chock full of tips using Annie Sloan Chalk Paint (ASCP) and a HomeRight Finish Max Fine Finish Sprayer.
+This article contains tips on using Annie Sloan Chalk Paint (ASCP) and a HomeRight Finish Max Fine Finish Sprayer.

-I thinned my Annie Sloan Chalk Paint before putting it in my sprayer.
-I’ve had several cans of ASCP, and honestly, none of them seem to be the exact consistency, so it can be difficult to say exactly what ratio you should use.
-I used 4 tsp of water to 1 cup of paint.
+To begin, I thinned my Annie Sloan Chalk Paint before putting it in my sprayer.
+I’ve had several cans of ASCP, and honestly, none seem to be the exact consistency, so it can be challenging to say exactly what ratio you should use.
+I used 4 tsp of water for 1 cup of paint.

-This table was purchased at a yard sale for $10.
+I purchased this table at a yard sale for $10.
 The pedestals were wobbly.
-I’ll do another post to tell you how I fixed them.
+In this article, How to Repair Pedestals, I show you how I fixed them.

-I set the table up on some saw horses in my makeshift paint booth.
-You really don’t need much protection because there is so little over spray with this fine finish sprayer.
-I have a piece of plastic that hangs on the wall, and flows onto the ground.
+I set the table on some saw horses in my makeshift paint booth.
+You don’t need much protection because this fine-finish sprayer produces so little overspray.
+I have a plastic piece hanging on the wall and flowing onto the ground.

-This is right after I finished, you can see some of it is still wet.
+Some of the Annie Sloan Chalk Paint in this image is still wet.
 The Finish Max did not let me down.
-I got the exact same flawless finish as I do with regular latex.
+I got the same flawless finish as I do with regular latex.

 If you don’t have one, you can get a HomeRight Finish Max Fine Finish Sprayer online.
 (Amazon affiliate link)

-I didn’t take any pictures of the pedestals until after I started waxing.
+I didn’t take pictures of the pedestals until after I started waxing.

 A close-up.

-Here you can see some brush marks on the table.
+Here, you can see some brush marks on the table.
 This is because the finish was so flawless that it didn’t look like chalk paint.
-It just seemed like it need a quick top coat with a brush.
-Hindsight 20/20 I wish I hadn’t done this.
+It just seemed like it needed a quick top coat with a brush.
+In hindsight, 20/20, I wish I hadn’t done this.

-After a light distressing, waxing and buffing. (please ignore the shadows of the trees)
+Here is the Annie Sloan Chalk Paint after a light distressing, waxing, and buffing. (please ignore the shadows of the trees)

-As I said… light distressing.
-I love looking at heavily distressed pieces that my blog friends do, but I don’t feel confident in doing it.
-I feel that I can’t pull off a “natural” look.
+As I said, I only did a light distressing.
+I love looking at heavily distressed pieces that my blog friends do, but I don’t feel confident doing it myself.
+I think that I can’t pull off a “natural” look.

-- Dilute and strain your ASCP (I use 1 Gallon Strainer Bags 6 Pieces
+- Dilute and strain your Annie Sloan Chalk Paint (I use 1 Gallon Strainer Bags 6 Pieces-affiliate link)

 - If your paint runs, it’s too thin